Amsterdam/design-system/packages/react/README.md

 ## Unstyled components

-If you need unstyled React components (if you completely want to restyle them yourself, or you can't use style injection in your project because of a strict CSP), you can import these as well.
+If you need unstyled React components (if you completely want to restyle them yourself, or you can't use style injection in your project because of a strict CSP for example), you can import these as well.

 For example, to import an unstyled Paragraph component: